 Suction Cup Bike Racks

-Suction cup bike racks are a slightly unusual and a not very common option.
+Suction cup bike racks are a slightly unusual and not a very common option.
 This style uses specially designed vacuum suction cups that attach to the top of your vehicle.

 You end up with something that works as a roof rack, without the need of installing roof crossbars on your vehicle.
 Suction cup bike racks are usually used by owners of sports cars with a limited roof area.